hautonjt/data-pipeline/docs/pipeline.md

 ---

-# How do we create a data pipeline?
+# Background: How do we create a data pipeline?

 Generally, in production we want to deploy a data pipeline in the following order:
   1. Database